My thoughts aboutConsent to take photographs

 The legal situation is that as long as you are somewhere private i.e. in the bath, sitting on the toilet, at home inside etc. then you have the legal right to privacy.
-If you are out at a public event with hundreds of even thousands of people there, lots of people taking photos of each other, even just walking down the street then you have no legal right to privacy, somebody can take your photo without asking you and do virtually anything they want with that photo, even sell them and there is nothing you can legally do about it.
+If you are out at a public event with hundreds or even thousands of people there, lots of people taking photos of each other, even just walking down the street then you have no legal right to privacy at all, somebody can take your photo without asking you and do virtually anything they want with that photo, even sell them and there is nothing you can legally do about it.

 There are quite rightly some restrictions on photographing children, but adults are completely fair game!
 The really strange part of the law is that as that photographer holds the copyrights to that photo, if you take it from their FB page and post it to your wall they can technically take you to court for using their copyrighted photo of yourself!

 With all my photos they are always free for anybody to use for any non profit purposes, with the exception of the people in the photo and the organisers of the event, they may use them for any purpose at all.
 I never get paid for providing freelance photography for events, which is why I only photograph the events that I want to support.
 It’s nice if organisers let my carer and myself (I’m disabled) in for free, any other perks such as a free t-shirt is amazing, just never money.